 - Completed application form (available online at: www.hamline.edu/graduate/admission/hsb.html) - Personal statement.
-A one- to two-page personal statement, typewritten and double-spaced, detailing: - why you have chosen Hamline University, - how the degree program will help you meet your career goals, and - which concentrations or policy areas are of interest to you and why - Professional résumé or curriculum vitae. - Official transcripts from all undergraduate and graduate work.
+A one- to two-page personal statement, typewritten and double-spaced, detailing: - why you have chosen Hamline University and - how the degree program will help you meet your career goals - Professional résumé or curriculum vitae. - Official transcripts from all undergraduate and graduate work.
 If your transcripts are in a language other than English, you must submit both the original and an official or a certified course by course English translation.
 The Hamline University School of Business reserves the right to require applicants to have their academic records evaluated by an academic credential evaluator. - Two letters of recommendation, written by people familiar with your academic and/or professional history, detailing your specific qualifications to pursue advanced study (letters from family members are unacceptable). - Writing sample.
 A sample of your academic or work-related writing, typewritten, at least three pages in length, written in the last two years, and written solely by you.